ouseful-demos/learn-to-code-jupyterlite/DEVELOPMENT_PROJECT.md

 # pip3 install mdformat mdformat-myst
 mdformat src
 ou_xml_validator cleanmd PATH
+# Initialise as MyST with Jupytext header:
+jupyter-book myst init *.md --kernel python3
-# If it's simple markdown, transform to myst
+# If headers are available, we can transform to myst
 jupytext --to myst src/*.md
 ```